I cannot give legal advice, but I can help you find the answers!

 A mediator must inform all participants, at or before the outset of the first mediation session, that during the mediation he or she will not represent any participant as a lawyer or perform professional services in any capacity other than as an impartial mediator.
 Subject to the principles of impartiality and self-determination, a mediator may provide information or opinions that he or she is qualified by training or experience to provide.

-A mediator may recommend the use of other services in connection with a mediation and may recommend particular providers of other services.
+A mediator may recommend using other services in connection with a mediation and may recommend particular providers of other services.

 A mediator may present possible settlement options and terms for discussion.
 A mediator may also assist the parties in preparing a written settlement agreement, provided that in doing so the mediator confines the assistance to stating the settlement as determined by the parties.

-The testimonials in this website are specific to the facts presented for each individual case and are not promises of similar outcomes for any other case.
+The testimonials on this website are specific to the facts presented for each individual case and do not promise similar outcomes for any other case.